Jennifer Smith (General Hospital): 1994

 In 1994, Luke and Laura ran into Jennifer and her husband, Billy "Baggs" Boggs in Atlantic City.
 It was clear that Jennifer had never gotten over Luke because she kept flirting with him.
 Billy was also attracted to Laura.
 Luke and Laura got away when they threatened to expose theft charges against Jennifer and Billy.
 If they were exposed, Jennifer would go to prison.

 2002

 In 2002, Jennifer kidnapped Luke and Laura.
 She wanted Luke to marry her.
 She said if he didn't, she would kill Laura.
 She wanted Laura's death to be a wedding present to her.
 Roy DiLucca posed as the priest for the ceremony and Felicia Jones posed as his wife.
 Roy and Felicia helped Luke and Laura escape without harm.

 2015

 Reception

 The Milwaukee Journal said of the Luke and Jennifer's wedding scenes being interrupted by the 1980 Republican convention, "A soap fan's worst nightmare."
 The high-profile appearances by Arnold and Struthers have gained significant critical attention.
 For their appearances as Jennifer, both actresses were named as some of the best General Hospital cameos of all time.
 Arnold is regarded not only as one of General Hospital's best guest stars, but one of the best celebrity appearances, in soap opera history.
+Following her 2022 return, Curtis Harding from Soaps She Knows questioned whether would be "hell to pay" and whether the residents of Port Charles would "survive her stay".
+Chris Eades from Soaps In Depth wrote that it is "always a bit of a surprise when Jennifer Smith shows up".